1biot/FiQueLa/README.md

 ## 6. Examples

 Check the examples and run them using Composer.
-All examples uses `\UQL\Helpers\Debugger` and methods `inspectQuery` or `inspectQuerySql` or `benchmarkQuery` to show the results.
+All examples uses `\FQL\Helpers\Debugger` and methods `inspectQuery` or `inspectQuerySql` or `benchmarkQuery` to show the results.

 ```bash